 - Inverter type.
 String inverters are less expensive.
 Microinverters and power optimizers are more expensive but perform better under partial shading.

 - Battery storage.
-Adding a home battery (like a Tesla Powerwall or Enphase IQ Battery) adds $10,000 to $15,000.
-If you add solar and battery together, the Duke Energy PowerPair program can offset up to $9,000 combined.
+Adding a home battery changes the design and incentive picture.
+If you add solar and battery together, ask whether the project can qualify for Duke Energy PowerPair and whether capacity is available.

 Incentives available for solar in NC